prince-ao/blog/content/posts/book-review-deep-work.md

 ## Should You Read It

-This book is very short < 200 pages, so it wouldn't hurt to read it, the question is whether you will gain anything.
-If you're a person that is constantly in a state of distraction I think this book is a good start to rethinking your habits, but if you're a focus/motivated person, then this book is pointless, just do some research on how to increase productivity.
+This book is very short, < 200 pages, so it wouldn't hurt to read it, the question is whether you will gain anything.
+If you're a person that is constantly in a state of distraction I think this book is a good start to rethinking your habits, but if you're a focused/motivated person, then this book is pointless, just do some research on how to increase productivity.